weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-openai.md

 ### Import throttling

-As one solution, you could throttle the import within your application.
+One potential solution to rate limiting would be to throttle the import within your application.
+We include an example below.

 import CodeThrottlingExample from '/_includes/code/text2vec-api.throttling.example.mdx';